What is a watchlist in Proxyclick?

 As a general note, the system is very flexible and will allow for many configurations:

 - You can create lists that are linked to some of your locations only (not all)

-- You can create a central list and local lists.
-For instance, screenshot below shows the inbox of security in Singapore with 2 alerts: one that matched the central list and one that matched the local list
+- You can create a shared list and local lists.
+For instance, the screenshot below shows the inbox of Singapore’s security with 2 alerts: one that matched the shared list and one that matched the local list

 Introduction to external watchlists managed by a third party